By Gavin Curtis

 I had the opportunity to sit down with Jason Thibeaux, Executive Director of the Magnolia Chamber of Commerce and a resident of the neighborhood.
 Jason is tasked with a diverse array of duties, ranging from organization of neighborhood events like the annual Summerfest gathering, to attacking its socioeconomic problems head-on, which we discussed at length.
 Magnolia is a commuter town; residents live and sleep in the neighborhood but work elsewhere.
 One of the biggest problems this sub-economy faces is sustaining its retail presence during the day.
 Though treasured local retailers such as Chinook’s at Salmon Bay, Modele’s Home Furnishings, and Magnolia Garden Center have maintained their strong presence, many merchants see a decline in foot traffic and consumption during the workday.
 The community has thrived nonetheless, and the aforementioned development plans should give this transcendent neighborhood a fruitful revival.

 The future is compellingly bright for Magnolia and its residents.
 As this city continues to grow and develop at an unparalleled rate, it is no surprise that neighborhoods like Magnolia are following suit.
 Regardless of its evolution, Magnolia will continue to thrive thanks to its unique culture, fantastic amenities, and vast territory on a peninsula oasis.

-Joe Knight is an associate of Hughes Marino, an award-winning commercial real estate company with offices in Seattle, San Diego, Orange County, Los Angeles, San Francisco and Silicon Valley.
-Contact Joe at 1-844-NO-CONFLICT or firstname.lastname@example.org to learn more.
+Gavin Curtis is a vice president at Hughes Marino, an award-winning commercial real estate company with offices in Seattle, San Diego, Orange County, Los Angeles, San Francisco and Silicon Valley.
+Contact Gavin at 1-844-NO-CONFLICT or email@example.com to learn more.